albert-moller/albert-moller.github.io/README.md

 ## Wordclouds For Communities in US Senate on Twitter Network

-Having explored the network deeply, we now find communities within it using the Louvain communities function.
+Having explored the network deeply, we now find communities within it using the Louvain algorithm.
+By using this algorithm, a total of five communities were found in the network, where some communities are rather large (with more than 25 members) and others are smaller (with fewer than 10 members).
+To investigate what these communities are discussing in their tweets, a wordcloud was built using the top TF-IDF terms that were used in their tweets.
+These wordclouds are displayed in Figure 4, along with the top three senators within each community according to their degree.

 ## Evolution of US Senate twitter network over time